 - About 3 hours later, an hour before you are ready to eat, give it a good stir and cut the pieces of “chicken” strips small if needed.

-- Then, top the veggies with your favorite pie crust recipe, store-bought puff pastry, or my gluten-free biscuit recipe.
+- Then, top the veggies with my easy vegan pie crust recipe, my gluten-free vegan pie crust, store-bought puff pastry, or my gluten-free biscuit recipe.

 - Put the lid back on top and keep the crockpot set to high for another hour to cook the pie crust.

 - After an hour, the crust will cook beautifully and you will have a pot pie ready to eat!

 How do you make the vegan chicken pot pie gluten free as well?